Explore ways to buy Klarna stock as the Klarna IPO approaches. Get access to select pre-IPO startups at Equitybee.

 TradeStation and Webull have longer track records of accessing more than 360 IPOs and secondary offerings via their partnership with ClickIPO.

-SoFi Invest and Robinhood have the advantage of Silicon Valley networks and a history of getting allocations for high-profile IPOs.
+Robinhood has the advantage of Silicon Valley networks and a history of getting allocations for high-profile IPOs.

 Check out this list of best brokers for IPO investing to learn more about IPO access for retail investors.

-3. Buy Klarna stock after the Klarna IPO
+4. Buy Klarna after the IPO

 Truly disruptive companies will be higher one decade from their IPOs.
 Patience pays.